Bolton's fumble return sparks Chiefs' 28-24 win over Broncos

 Fangio got emotional in his postgame news conference but said he hadn’t heard if he’d be back for the fourth year on his contract.

-“You saw it out there tonight, a bunch of fighters and competitors” he said.
+“You saw it out there tonight, a bunch of fighters and competitors” Fangio said after the Broncos’ fourth straight loss dropped his record to 19-30.
 “And I think you saw it all year.
 And that’s what these guys are.
 I’m proud to be associated with them.
 I’m not proud of our record.
 I know it’s not good enough.
 I get it.
 But I’m proud to be associated with our players.”

 INJURIES

 Chiefs RB Darrel Williams (toe) left early in the fourth quarter.
-Broncos RT Bobby Massie was added to the injury report Saturday with a concussion and was ruled out prior to kickoff.
-IILB Baron Browning hurt his right shoulder midway through the third quarter but he returned.
+Broncos RT Bobby Massie was added to the injury report Saturday with a concussion and was ruled out.

 UP NEXT

-After the close call, the Chiefs get to cheer on the Texans.
+After this close call, the Chiefs get to cheer on the Texans.

 The Broncos head into an offseason sure to include big changes.